What to Do if You Suspect Sleep Apnea

-During your initial consultation, you’ll discuss your symptoms and Dr. Clinton will perform a thorough examination to look for any signs of airway obstruction.
+During your initial consultation, you’ll discuss your symptoms and your sleep apnea dentist will perform a thorough examination to look for any signs of airway obstruction.

-At this time, he may recommend a sleep study to provide a clear diagnosis.
-After you’ve been diagnosed with sleep apnea, Dr. Clinton will review the data and create a customized treatment plan.
-Treatment typically includes the use of an oral appliance and certain lifestyle modifications so you get the most out of your treatment.
+At this time, they may recommend a sleep study to provide a clear diagnosis.
+After you’ve been diagnosed with sleep apnea, they’ll review the data and create a customized treatment plan.
+Treatment typically includes oral appliance therapy and certain lifestyle modifications so you get the most out of your treatment.